brimdata/zed/docs/zed/README.md

 Data is added and deleted from the lake only with new commits that are implemented in a transactionally consistent fashion.
-Thus, each commit object (identified by its globally-unique ID) provides a completely consistent view of an arbitrary large amount of committed data at a specific point in time.
+Thus, each commit object (identified by its globally-unique ID) provides a completely consistent view of an arbitrarily large amount of committed data at a specific point in time.

 While this commit model may sound heavyweight, excellent live ingest performance